Upward Arrow Icon - Navigation

 4. Set Playback Options

-• For GIFs: Set to loop if needed
+• For GIFs: Turn on the loop option if it is necessary.

-• For MP4s: Use Playback > Start Automatically or When Clicked as desired
+• For MP4s: Activate Playback > Start Automatically or When Clicked according to your preference.

 Tips for Best Results